mdrexel-osi/gowebapi/EXAMPLES.md

 We have added a WebID2 wrapper to this library.
 Make sure you use the WebID functions in [webid.go](webid.go) to construct WebIDs from your AF and PI object paths.

 I have updated the examples here to show you how WebIDs are constructed.
-Please also review [webid_tests.go](webid_tests.go) to see how each different AF and PI object constuct their WebIDs.
+Please also review [webid_tests.go](webid_tests.go) to see how each different AF and PI object constucts their WebIDs.

 ## Setting up an HTTP Client
 ```go